 This feature requires a power meter and wrist-based heart rate or a compatible chest heart rate monitor.
-The power meter must be paired with your watch (Pairing Your Wireless Sensors, page 86).
+The power meter must be paired with your watch (Pairing Your Wireless Sensors, page 85).
 If you are using a chest heart rate monitor, you must put it on and pair it with your watch.
+If your watch was packaged with a heart rate monitor, the devices are already paired.